scribeocr/scribe.js/docs/API.md

         The PDF renderer and OCR engine are automatically loaded when needed.
         Therefore, the only reason to set `pdf` or `ocr` to `true` is to pre-load them. (optional, default `false`)

-## recognizeFiles
+## extractText

-Helper function for recognizing files with a single function call.
+Function for extracting text from image and PDF files with a single function call.
+By default, existing text content is extracted for text-native PDF files; otherwise text is extracted using OCR.
 For more control, use `init`, `importFiles`, `recognize`, and `exportData` separately.

 ### Parameters